Plain Language

 Why plain language?

-Washington state government provides Washingtonians with crucial information they need to make decisions about their lives, businesses, and communities.
-That’s why it’s the responsibility of state employees – not individual Washingtonians – to ensure public information is accessible and easy to understand.
+State government provides residents crucial information.
+It’s the responsibility of state employees – not individual Washingtonians – to ensure that information is accessible and easy to understand.

-Using plain language minimizes confusion and errors on public-facing documents.
-Plain language:
+Using plain language minimizes confusion and errors.
+It also:

 • Makes information easier to provide in multiple languages.